chrisquinnr/yeetr/README.md

 For when you want to yeet things.
 Files mainly.

 Yeetr provides a cli wrapper for various methods of sharing files.
-Sharing and serving are, by design, ephemeral, so, they will expire.
+Sharing is, by design, ephemeral, so, the link that yeetr provides will expire, after a given time or when the file is downloaded.
+This is great for two reasons:

+- No confusion about which file the recipient has (e.g. searching through an email chain)
+- No old versions cluttering up Google Drive, dropbox, etc.

 For persistent storage, sharing and deployments, you should use something else, like Netlify, Vercel, or roll your own S3 hosting.

+Note that there's a limit of 100mb on files.

 ## Use